-Sometimes business class plane tickets are cheaper than economy class tickets, and sometimes weekly car rentals are cheaper than renting it for less the week.
+Sometimes business class plane tickets are cheaper than economy class tickets, and sometimes weekly car rentals are cheaper than renting it by the day.

-(The rule of thumb we like to use is around $10 per day, or $100 per week as a great deal.
-But sometimes it will be double that, and that’s also normal.
+(The rule of thumb we like to use is around $10 per day or $100 per week as a great deal.
+Sometimes it will be double that, and that's also normal.
 In general, a car rental that might cost $30-80 per day might be a lot cheaper to rent by the week.)

 Here are several searches that we ran from Hertz's Cambridge location over eclipse weekend, applying a bunch of corporate rates and coupons.
 In actuality, we only needed the car for five days: four for driving, one for errands and returning the car.
 Most daily rates were pushing $80+, even though we were nowhere close to any place within the eclipse's path.

 Depending on the length of time rented, daily rates ranged from $41 to $75.
 In fact the weekly rate yielded a daily rate 45.6% cheaper than the normal daily rate (sans weekly pricing).

 Like how it's cheaper to rent out an apartment by the month versus by the day?
 Exactly like that.